csl-8bit/8086helicopter/README.md

 link game.obj;
 game
 ```
+You may try Emu8086, NASM or TASM, etc. It is not tested and may not work.

 # Documentation
 A more detailed game design documentation can be found in the documentation.pdf file.

+# Contribute
+* Fork the project.
+* Make feature addition or bug fix.
+* Send me a pull request.

 # Source
 A great book about assembly language programming -> IBM PC Assembly Language and Programming Book by Peter Abel

-You may try Emu8086, NASM or TASM, etc. It is not tested and may not work.

 License
 -------